Skip to main content

 The winner of the inaugural John Oxley Library Fellowship was Dr Venero Armanno.

-One of Queensland's most prominent writers, Dr Armanno was awarded the fellowship from the State Library to research and document part of the State's history in 2005.
+One of Queensland's most prominent writers, Dr Armanno, was awarded the John Oxley Library Fellowship in 2005 to research and document part of the State's history.

-Dr Armanno has written several novels including the award-winning The Volcano, Firehead, Strange Rain, and My Beautiful Friend.
-He has also written three novels for young adults, short stories for a number of anthologies, screenplays and a play that was short-listed for Queensland Theatre Company's George Landen Dann Award.
+Dr Armanno has written several novels, including the award-winning The Volcano, Firehead, Strange Rain, and My Beautiful Friend.
+He has also written three novels for young adults, short stories for various anthologies, screenplays, and a play that was short-listed for the Queensland Theatre Company's George Landen Dann Award.
+His fellowship project furthered his contributions to Queensland's literary and historical landscape.